msvdsudarsan/periodic-sylvester-gramian/README.md

-# # A Structure-Preserving Strategy for Reachability Gramian Computation in Periodic Sylvester Matrix Differential Systems
+# # A Kronecker-Free Block-Wise Strategy for Reachability Gramian Computation in Periodic Sylvester Matrix Differential Systems